kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 268K    animals-pdftocairo.svg
 ```

-The page sizes are similar but the file sizes are an order of magnitude for the different PDFs.
+The page sizes are similar but the file sizes differ by an order of magnitude for the different PDFs.
 Those output by the `cairo` library are almost ten times larger than those put out by `ImageMagick` and `Inkscape`.

 You may compare the appearance of all four images by clicking on separate browser tabs for these four images and zooming in to see details: